CtrlK

 Actionability

-The code examples are fairly detailed and structured, but they are not truly executable — they depend on undefined clients (iga_client, risk_catalog, app_connectors) and hypothetical API responses.
+The code examples are fairly detailed and structured but are not truly executable — they depend on undefined clients (iga_client, risk_catalog, app_connectors), mock API structures, and platform-specific configurations that aren't provided.
 The Workday connector is the most concrete but still requires significant adaptation.
 The scenario section provides a good step-by-step approach but remains at a planning level rather than copy-paste ready.

 2 / 3